The City of Colville is accepting applications from

 Responsible for the acquisition, construction, maintenance

 and operation of off-street parking facilities in the City of Colville.

 Consists of five members that serve a four year term.

-must live within the city limits of Colville or within the Urban Growth
+Members must live within the city limits of Colville, within the Urban Growth

-Area.
-Assists in the preparation, revision, and implementation of
+Assists in the preparation, revision, and implementation of the

-comprehensive plans and development regulations.
-The Commission is a
+s and development regulations.
+The Commission is the

 Tree Board (2